J3yT/ReadMeGenerator/README.md

 - [License](#license)

 ## Installation
-d
+installation steps

 ## Usage
- Link to video of application: (https://drive.google.com/file/d/1BLnwWliZNm1KX9sgSNxyqYqGZHn_AbZ-/view)
+examples of use Link to video of application: (https://drive.google.com/file/d/1BLnwWliZNm1KX9sgSNxyqYqGZHn_AbZ-/view)

 ## License
 License the application is covered under: APACHE

 ## How to Contribute
-d
+How to contribute

 ## Tests
-d
+tests

 ## Questions
-Link to github profile: (https://github.com/d) <br>
+Link to github profile: (https://github.com/J3yT) <br>
-If you would like to reach out with any additional questions this is my email: d
+If you would like to reach out with any additional questions this is my email: example@example.com